modular/modular/KGEN/docs/public/programming-manual.md

 ```

 This allows clients to use `DType.f32` as a parameter expression (which also
-works as a runtime value of course) naturally.
+works as a runtime value) naturally.
 Note that this is invoking the
 runtime constructor for DType at compile time.

-Types are another common use for alias: because types are just compile time
+Types are another common use for alias: because types are compile time
-expressions, it is very handy to be able to do things like this:
+expressions, it is handy to be able to do things like this:

 ```mojo
 alias F32 = SIMD[DType.f32, 1]